(Distortions of The Book of Revelation)

-Now if you want a real headache, read some of the things written on the book of Revelation, not only from secular sources but also from “Christian” sources.
-You will quickly realize how the foolish mind of man truly excels in fabricating sheer nonsense and rubbish when it comes to interpreting Scripture.
+Now, if you want a real headache, read some of the things written about the book of Revelation, not only from secular sources but also from “Christian” sources.
+You will quickly realize how the foolish mind of man truly excels in conjuring up sheer nonsense and rubbish when it comes to interpreting Scripture.

-False teachings from this book of Scripture come in many forms and are given various names: Preterist (and Radical Preterism), Idealist, Dispensational Futurist, Progressive Dispensationalist, and Historist.
+False teachings from this book of Scripture come in many forms and are given various names: Preterist (in its various forms and reincarnations: Radical Preterism, the “A.D.
+70 Doctrine,” “Realized Eschatology”), Idealist, Dispensational Futurist, Progressive Dispensationalist, and Historist.
 Suffice it to say, probably 99.9% of everything that you hear or read on the Book of Revelation (yes, nearly all of it) shouted from the pulpits (and the secular world) today is blatantly wrong – all created in support of the agendas of man, not God.
-This includes teachings on the “Battle of Armageddon,” “Gog and Magog” (i.e., the big bad Russians and Chinese, etc.), the “Mark of the Beast” (666), the “Antichrist Person” yet to come, etc.
+This includes teachings on the “Battle of Armageddon,” “Gog and Magog” (i.e., the big bad Russians and Chinese, etc.), the “Mark of the Beast” (666), the nationalistic, political super-villain “Antichrist Person” yet to come, etc.

-The false teachings about the book of Revelation are intimately woven together by the wolves into a web of deception with many other false teachings as well (Dispensational Premillennialism in particular).
+The false teachings about the book of Revelation are intricately woven together by the “wolves” into a web of deception with many other false teachings as well (Dispensational Premillennialism in particular).
 In fact, once you dismantle that one false teaching façade of lies, many of the others come tumbling down with it (i.e., the “7-Year Great Tribulation Period,” “The Secret Rapture,” a “Third Temple,” etc.).
 Some of these fanciful man-made false interpretations of eschatology (end-times prophecy) are so popular that they’ve been published in books selling many millions of copies and are used to make Hollywood movies.
-That alone should tell you much about them: they appeal to “itching ears,” not to sound biblical doctrine.
+That alone should tell you much about them: they appeal to “itching ears” and are not sound biblical doctrine.

-Also, be aware that study bible notes (and even chapter headings and illustrations) reflect the viewpoint of the publisher or group who printed the book – they are words of man added to Scripture!
-Be especially wary of any items or notes added relating to eschatological (end-times) matters and Bible prophecy; bibles, books and commentaries printed after the late 1800’s (approximately) are nearly all infected with the Dispensational Premillennialism false teaching.
+Also, be aware that study Bible notes (and even chapter headings and illustrations) reflect the viewpoint of the publisher or group who printed the book – they are words of man added to Scripture!
+Be especially wary, therefore, of any items or notes added relating to eschatological (end-times) matters and Bible prophecy, as nearly all Bibles, books, and commentaries printed after the late 1800s (approximately) are infected with the Dispensational Premillennialism false teaching.

 The book of Revelation is highly symbolic; trying to read it literally or as literal history results in errors and false teachings.
-Do you know that the word “antichrist” doesn’t even appear at all in the book of Revelation?
+Do you know that the word “antichrist” doesn’t even appear anywhere in the book of Revelation?
 Be not deceived.